-Control point data sheets are located on Pembina's mapping system, Geocortex and on Pembina's intranet site, The Pipeline.
+Control point data sheets are on Pembina's intranet site, The Pipeline.

-For additional strategies and processes, refer to the Corporate Spill Contingency Manual located on Pembina's intranet site, The Pipeline.
+For additional strategies and processes that should be considered, please see the Corporate Spill Contingency Plan located on Pembina's intranet site, The Pipeline.

 4.0 TRANSPORTED OR STORED PRODUCTS